Untergrombach station: History

 On 10 April 1843, rail operations started with the opening of the Heidelberg–Bruchsal–Karlsruhe section of the Rhine Valley Railway by the Grand Duchy of Baden State Railway.
 In 1846, an entrance building was built at Untergrombach station.
 In 1847, the track was doubled and, in 1854, the was converted to the current at great expense.

-Untergrombachern welcomed the new route cautiously.
+Untergrombacher welcomed the new route cautiously.
 Around 1875, with the beginning of industrialisation, the increase in the use of the railway led to new jobs in Karlsruhe and Bruchsal.
 The line had a positive impact on Untergrombach.

 In 1893, a station restaurant was opened.
 In 1950, the Rhine Valley line was electrified.
 An underpass for the road to Büchenau was completed in 1993.

 Between 1994 and 1996, services of the Karlsruhe Stadtbahn were introduced between Karlsruhe and Bruchsal by the Karlsruher Verkehrsverbund (Karlsruhe Transport Association, KVV).
 Since 1996, S32 services have run via the Kraich Valley Railway to Menzingen (Baden).
 Since 1998, S31 services have run on the Katzbach Railway to Odenheim.

 As a result of the railway line and the station, among other things, Untergrombach developed into the largest municipality in the Bruchsal area with more than 6,000 inhabitants in 2010.